 Waterproofing: 2.5L BD.dry

-What we like: Stretchy, loaded with features, and affordable.
+What we like: Stretchy, loaded with features, lightweight, and affordable.

-What we don’t: Large fit doesn’t match its performance intent; not the most breathable design.
+What we don’t: Larger fit doesn’t match its performance intent; not the most breathable design.

-Black Diamond took the plunge into the rain shell market with their StormLine.
+Black Diamond took the plunge into the rain shell market with their popular Stormline, which was recently rebranded as the Fineline Stretch.
 The big news is the stretchy 2.5-layer construction, which offers greater comfort than a standard rain jacket like the REI Rainier above.
 The interior is soft to the touch and doesn’t have the plasticky feel that you get with most traditional designs, and there’s a noticeable amount of “give” in the shell fabric.
-The jacket also is well equipped and competitively lightweight with two hand pockets, a coated front zipper, and an all-in weight of 10 ounces (for our men’s medium).
-To top it off, the StormLine is aggressively priced at $180.
+The jacket is also well equipped and competitively lightweight with two hand pockets, a coated front zipper, and an all-in weight of 11.3 ounces.
+To top it off, the Fineline is aggressively priced at $180.

-Features like a helmet-compatible hood, stuff pocket, and pit zips give the StormLine a clear performance slant, but the large fit isn’t ideal for the backcountry.
-It’s easy to layer a puffy underneath, but the jacket was much too long and roomy for us when wearing it over a thin baselayer (sizing down can help).
+We recently rocked the Fineline on a rainy backpacking and climbing trip in Wyoming's Wind River Range and came away very impressed.
+Features like a helmet-compatible hood, stuff pocket, and pit zips give the Fineline a clear performance slant, but we found the large fit to be less than ideal for the backcountry.
+It’s easy to layer a puffy underneath, but the jacket felt too long and roomy for us when wearing it over a thin baselayer (sizing down can help).
 We also found breathability to be lacking, which led to a clammy and sticky-feeling interior when working up a sweat (this was especially noticeable when stuffing wet hands into the pockets).
-But it’s hard to beat the StormLine’s combination of weight, comfort, and price, earning it our vote as the best stretchy design this season.
-One final note here: Black Diamond recently expanded the StormLine collection to include an Anorak version ($165), which boasts a half-zip front and zippered kangaroo pocket...
-Read in-depth review
+But it’s hard to beat the Fineline's combination of weight, comfort, and price, earning it our vote as the best stretchy design.
+Note: We haven't reviewed the latest Fineline yet, but most of our feedback on the Stormline Stretch still holds true.

-See the Men's BD StormLine Stretch See the Women's BD StormLine Stretch
+See the Men's BD Fineline Stretch See the Women's BD Fineline Stretch

 Waterproofing: 2.5L Pertex Shield Diamond Fuse